briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 terminal emulators like [kitty]).
 To compare between them, try out
 <https://www.programmingfonts.org>.

+-   [Recursive Mono]
+    -   `ttf-recursive`/`ttf-recursive-nerd`
+    -   Brush writing font with lots of style and personality
+    -   Can vary between refined & classy or chill & casual
+    -   My new favorite :)
+-   [Commit Mono]
+    -   `ttf-commit-mono`/`otf-commit-mono-nerd`
+    -   Engineered for readability to the point of being plain and boring
+    -   Features "smart kerning" for better readability
 -   [Hack]
     -   `ttf-hack`/`ttf-hack-nerd`
     -   Basically [DejaVu] with some alterations for source code
+    -   My old favorite (back when I didn't know it was just a repackaged DejaVu)
 -   [Fira Code]
     -   `ttf-fira-code`/`ttf-firacode-nerd`
     -   [Fira] Mono with some alterations for source code